SashaSaran/JustEatTest_BMO/technical questions.md

 # 2.
 `What do you think is the most interesting trend in test automation?`

-The diffuculty of test automation, the learning curve to test application have become easier over the years with may different application have came and made it easier to:
+The diffuculty of test automation.
+The learning curve to test an application have become easier over the years with the introduction of Frameworks,Tools and other Software applications.
+For Example:
-* Test application (ie:Selenium, and Junit)
+* Test Web application -> (ie:Selenium, and Junit)
-* Understand the testing (Cucumber/Gherkin)
+* Understand the testing -> (Cucumber/Gherkin)

 # 3.
 `How would you implement test automation in a legacy application? have you ever had to do this?`